anoopengineer/web-development-vagrant/README.md

 1. Yeoman
 1. Yeoman Angular and Webapp Generator
 1. Compass
+1. Angular

-This vagrant box is based on `ubuntu/trusty32`.
+This vagrant box is based on `ubuntu/xenial64`.
 Edit Vagrantfile if you want to use a different base image.